Richard Fletcher (rugby league)

 Richard Fletcher (born 17 May 1981) is a former Scotland international rugby league footballer who played as a right-footed goal-kicking or in the 1990s, 2000s and 2010s.

 He played at representative level for Great Britain (Academy) and Scotland, and at club level in the Super League for Hull FC and the Castleford Tigers, in the Queensland Cup for the Eastern Suburbs Tigers, and in the Championship for Whitehaven, Widnes Vikings, Barrow Raiders and the Dewsbury Rams.

 Background

 Fletcher was born in Kingston upon Hull, Humberside.

 Playing career

 International honours

-Fletcher won nine caps for Scotland between 2001 and 2009, scoring two tries.
-He was forced to rule himself out of the Scotland training squad for the 2008 Rugby League World Cup through personal reasons.
+Fletcher won nine caps for between 2001 and 2009, scoring two tries.
+He was forced to rule himself out of the squad for the 2008 Rugby League World Cup through personal reasons.

 Club career

 Fletcher was transferred from the Eastern Suburbs Tigers to Castleford during May 2005.
 He was later transferred from the Castleford to Whitehaven during February 2007.